-The sequencing approaches have their advantages over the hybridizationbased approaches by elucidating the exact nucleotide content of target DNA sequences.
+The sequencing approaches have their advantages over the hybridization-based approaches by elucidating the exact nucleotide content of target DNA sequences.
 In a ChIP-PET experiment, 5' (18bp) and 3' (18bp) signatures for each of the ChIP enriched DNA fragments were extracted and joined to form the paired end tag structure (PET or ditag) that were then concatenated for efficient sequencing analysis.
 The PET sequences were then mapped to the reference genome to infer the full content of each of the ChIP DNA fragments.
-As such, the paired-end sequencing has the benefit being able to determine the genomic source of a fragment without sequenced and inspected.
+As such, the paired-end sequencing has the benefit being able to determine the genomic source of a fragment without sequencing the fragment in its entirety.
+Thus allowing much more fragments to be sequenced and inspected.
 Figure 6 illustrates the typical processes in the construction of a ChIP-PET library.